 4 cloves of garlic chopped

-1. Assemble your dry rub: Combine all the dry ingredients and set aside.
+1. Assemble your dry rub: Combine all the dry ingredients and set them aside.

 2. Make the wet rub (marinade): Drizzle a small amount of balsamic vinegar, olive oil, Dijon, and honey in a bowl and combine.
 Take wet rub the loin until fully coated.
 Now take the dry rub and rub it all over the meat.
 The dry rub should stick nicely to the wet rub coating you already applied.
 You can do this right before you cook it, but if you have an hour, or even more (overnight), do this step and place the meat in the refrigerator.
 PRO TIP – It is always smart to reserve a few pinches of your dry rub, and a teaspoon or more of your wet rub (before they touched the pork).
 These can be used later to garnish/flavor the dish to perfection.

 3. Prep Oven and Veggies: About 30 minutes prior to cooking remove pre-rubbed pork from the refrigerator.
 Preheat your oven to 400 degrees.
-Next cut the woody ends of your asparagus and chop your potatoes into bite-sized pieces.
+Next cut the broccoli, cauliflower, asparagus (a mixture of all the above), and your potatoes into bite-sized pieces.
 Crush and mince your 4 cloves of garlic.

-4. Assemble for Baking: On a large sheet or baking pan place your asparagus, potatoes, and chopped garlic.
+4. Assemble for Baking: On a large sheet or baking pan place your veggies and chopped garlic.
 Drizzle all the veggies with some additional balsamic and oil.
 Toss until coated.
 Then sprinkle with some salt and black pepper.
 Toss them until everything is coasted.
-You can have everything mix together or separate the asparagus and potatoes to their own areas of the tray depending on how you want to serve it, or how OCD you are.
+You can have everything mix together or separate veggies to their own area of the tray depending on how you want to serve it, or how OCD you are.

-5. Add Meat and Bake: Next make an area in the middle of the tray for your pork (or whatever meat you chose to use).
+5. Add Meat and Bake: Next, make an area in the middle of the tray for your pork (or whatever meat you chose to use).
 Make sure that part of the pan has some oil on it.
-If you rubbed all your veggies on there already there should be enough, but if it looks to dry, drizzle a bit more.
+If you rubbed all your veggies on there already there should be enough, but if it looks too dry, drizzle a bit more.
 Then place your meat on the tray and slide the whole thing into the oven.
-Bake for about 30-35 minutes, or until the pork is done to your likeness and the potatoes and asparagus as fork-tender.
+Bake for about 30-35 minutes, or until the pork is done to your likeness and the veggies are fork-tender.
 If you find your veggies are done before your pork or vice versa, you can always remove whichever needs less time once it is cooked.

-Serve alongside garlic roasted potatoes and asparagus and enjoy!
+Serve alongside garlic roasted potatoes and veggies and enjoy!